DM865/dm865.github.io/_posts/2020-05-16-examGuidelines.md

 will follow a schedule that will be communicated a few days before the exam and that will be updated online in case of delays.
-You will have to log into a meeting room 5 minutes before your time and you will be admitted from a waiting room when your time arrives.
+You will have to log into a meeting room 5 minutes before your time and you will be moved to a breakout room when your time arrives.

 It is the student's responsibility to have a working setup by the time of